davi-miquelim/plox/README.md

 # LOX interpreter implemented in Python
 This is a simple implementation of the LOX interpreter in Python.
-The code is based on the book [Crafting Interpreters](http://www.craftinginterpreters.com/).

 ## Running the code
 To run the code, simply run the following command in the terminal: